Palo Alto Medical Foundation

 Sources:

-Below are sources PAMF accessed when researching this topic.
-PAMF, however, does not sponsor or endorse any of these sites, nor does PAMF guarantee the accuracy of the information contained on them.
+Below are links PAMF accessed when researching this topic.
+PAMF does not sponsor or endorse any of these sites, nor does PAMF guarantee the accuracy of the information contained on them.

-Rape, Abuse and Incest National Network (RAINN).
+Rape, Abuse & Incest National Network.

 Fisher BS, Cullen FT, Turner MG.
 The Sexual Victimization of College Women.
 Washington (DC): U.S. Department of Justice, National Institute of Justice: 2000.
 Publication No. NCJ 182369